-From fitting into my skinny jeans to taking a really great nap, getting a colonoscopy wasn’t all that bad.
+From fitting into my skinny jeans to taking a really great nap, I experienced a variety of surprising colonoscopy benefits.

 You know the saying “easier said than done?”